-- has and habitually exercises authority to conclude contracts; - maintains a stock of goods or merchandise for the purpose of delivery on behalf of that person; or - habitually secures orders wholly or almost wholly for that person or for such other enterprises as are controlled by that person.
+- II. has another person acting on his behalf in Singapore who, - has and habitually exercises authority to conclude contracts; - maintains a stock of goods or merchandise for the purpose of delivery on behalf of that person; or - habitually secures orders wholly or almost wholly for that person or for such other enterprises as are controlled by that person.